 Artists signed to Colligence Records : Dimanche, Sacre, Söra, Poppy Moukoukenoff, Theophane, MAB, Babysolo33.

 Styles of music: funk, hip hop, latin music, soul, rap, r&b.

 Artists signed to Chinese Man Records : Chinese Man (High Ku, Sly, Zé Mateo), Taiwan MC, Scratch Bandits Crew, Deluxe, Baja Frequencia, Youthstar, Rumble, LeYan, Skoob le Roi, Tomapam…

 French and French-speaking underground pop network, publishing compilations since 2014.
 La Souterraine is a French association created by Benjamin Caschera and Laurent Bajon.
 The creators of the company defines themselves as a “French musical underground observation laboratory”.
-The association also carries out the activity of a label by publishing compilations and artist albums that have little to no previous distribution.
-In January 2019, La Souterraine hosted 700 artists (190 compilations, 2,000 songs) on its Bandcamp platform and claimed 50,000 unique users.
+The association also carries out the activity of a label by publishing compilations and artist albums that have little-to-no previous distribution.
+In January 2019, La Souterraine hosted 700 artists (190 compilations, 2,000 songs) on its Bandcamp platform and brought in 50,000 unique listeners.

 Styles of music : all styles.

 Jeune à Jamais

 Jeune à Jamais is developing an urban musical catalog with a unique aesthetic.
 Label, publisher, talent scout and musical supervisor, Jeune à Jamais dreams of being the reflection of a generation.
 JAJ is attached to the publishing house Alter K.